Zachary-Levesque/Sports-Strategy-Engine/README.md

 - Fairway and rough expose width handles
 - Hazards expose geometry-appropriate handles based on shape

-### Undo

-- Use `Cancel last change` in the editor toolbar to revert the last structural edit

 ## Testing

 Run the full automated checks: